10 exercises you can do at home – to help you love working out again

-Fitness can often look quite complicated and the gym can be a very intimidating place.
-So, I have put together 10 of my favourite exercises from my book Train Happy to get you started, that you can do at home, in the park or in the gym.
+So, I have put together 10 of my favourite exercises to get you started – simple, effective movements you can do at home, in the park or in the gym.

 10 EXERCISES TO HELP YOU TRAIN HAPPY